 If you’re already running containers using a different orchestration solution, and the limits are showing, it could be time to think about switching.
 The great news is: you can keep your app images.
 Of course you can.
 Using containers lets you change the system that you use to run them with about as little friction as there could be.

 If you’re using AWS ECS with Fargate then you can only scale up so far.
-ECS tasks on Fargate can be chunky – 32 GiB, 4 virtual CPUs – to meet the needs of a typical containerised app.
-All the same, that’s much less oomph than the laptop I’m typing this on.
+ECS tasks on Fargate can be chunky – up to 32 GiB and 4 virtual CPUs at the time this article was published – to meet the needs of a typical containerised app.
+With EC2 you can run tasks with lots more local CPU and / or memory, and Kubernetes can use all of that.

-You can switch from using Fargate launch to ECS with self-managed EC2 instances, but if that’s on the cards then Kubernetes with EKS should be as well.
+You could switch from using Fargate launch to ECS with self-managed EC2 instances, but if that’s on the cards then Kubernetes with EKS should be as well.

 Consider whether you want to switch over service-by-service, as a wholesale swap, or something else.
 The biggest influence on this will be the organisational design you want to have at the end of the migration, and how big a shift that is from where you are today.